lmancel/mux.js/README.md

 To make use of the Transmuxer method you will need to push data to the transmuxer you have created.

-Feed in `Uint8Array`s of an MPEG-2 transport stream, get out a fragmented MP4.
+Feed in `Buffer`s of an MPEG-2 transport stream, get out a fragmented MP4.

 Lets look at a very basic representation of what needs to happen the first time you want to append a fMP4 to an MSE buffer.